juju/docs/src/en/charms-offline.md

 internet in particular.
 This is typically done for security reasons.

-Such a network can also be called a *proxy-restricted environment* since, typically, access is allowed to a few internet-enabled systems that act as intermediaries (proxies) for necessary services.
+Such a network can also be called a *proxy-restricted environment* since, normally, access is allowed to a few internet-enabled systems that act as intermediaries (proxies) for necessary services.
 In a Juju context, such services would commonly provide access to: